cloudfoundry/php-buildpack/README.md

 Please note that you should change *my-php-app* to some unique name on your target Cloud Foundry instance, otherwise you'll get a hostname conflict error and the push will fail.

-The example above will create and push a test application, "my-php-app", to Cloud Foundry.
+The example above will create and push a test application, *my-php-app*, to Cloud Foundry.
 The `-b` argument instructs CF to use this buildpack.
 The remainder of the options and arguments are not specific to the buildpack, for questions on those consult the output of `cf help push`.

 Here's a breakdown of what happens when you run the example above.